 Observation at the Social Thinking clinic: Project Common Ground students have the opportunity to observe at the Social Thinking Clinics in San Jose.

 Within five years after graduation, trainees are required to satisfy a service obligation in return for the scholarship assistance they received.
 Graduates must work on a full-time or a full-time equivalent basis as a speech-language pathologist (SLP), an SLP supervisor, a postsecondary instructor or researcher in Communicative Disorders or related services for three years.
 A majority of the work that graduates perform must be related to the training that they received in the field of communicative disorders, special education, early intervention, or related services for children with disabilities.
 At least part of the services provided must benefit children with autism spectrum disorders (ASD).
 Part-time employment may be used to satisfy the obligation (for example, working half-time for four years to fulfill the equivalent of a two year obligation).
-At least once a year, graduates will submit a report of the following to the directors of Project Common Ground, including:
+At least once a year, graduates will submit a report of their progress towards fulfilling their service agreements, including:

 - Description of any employment that counts toward fulfilling their service obligation